+Serbia is a country that has its secrets and unknown facts that might spark further interest in visiting and exploring.
 Serbia is on the Balkan peninsula in South-East Europe.
-The Northern part is considered to be part of the Pannonian plain which is considered Central-Europe, “the border” between Central-Europe and the Balkans (or South-East Europe) is considered to be the Sava river, which is dividing for example Belgrade from Novi (=New) Belgrade.
-Before the WWI this was the border between the Austro-Hungarian empire and Serbia (and before the Ottoman empire).
-Belgrade is on the intersection of the corridor Vienna-Athens and Venice-Constantinople (Istanbul).
+The Northern part is considered to be part of the Pannonian plain which is considered Central-Europe, “the border” between Central-Europe and the Balkans (or South-East Europe) is considered to be the Sava river, which is dividing for example Belgrade from Novi (New) Belgrade.
+Before WWI this was the border between the Austro-Hungarian Empire and Serbia (and before the Ottoman empire).
+Belgrade is at the intersection of the corridor Vienna-Athens and Venice-Constantinople (Istanbul).

-It is obvious, Serbia has always been on the crossroads between West & East, but also between North & South.
+It is obvious, Serbia has always been at the crossroads between West & East, but also between North & South.
 Almost every day I cross this “border” and somehow I feel that 100 years did not yet completely vanished this border

 Serbia is a country with a dynamic and very exciting history.
 The witnesses of this history still exist as monuments and museums in which visitors can see dramatic moments from the most important epochs.

 The main natural features of Serbia are the lowlands in the north and the mountainous-basin areas in the south.
-Serbia is favorable for everyone who loves an adventure holiday in nature, rock climbing, long walks in natural beauties and rich medicinal herbs… Serbia is rich and protected areas.
-On the UNESCO list there are nine protected important sites in Serbia.
+Serbia is favorable for everyone who loves an adventure holiday in nature, rock climbing, long walks in natural beauties, and rich medicinal herbs… Serbia is a rich and protected area.
+On the UNESCO list, there are nine protected important sites in Serbia.
 Visitors to Serbia can see national parks, nature reserves, nature parks, monuments of nature, protected habitats of endangered plant and animal species.